-A CFP® professional can help you find financial calm by working with you on these steps and putting the pieces of your financial puzzle together.
+A CFP professional can help you find financial calm by working with you on these steps and putting the pieces of your financial puzzle together.
 They can suggest strategies to help you pay down your debt, fund your child’s education, plan for retirement, and reach your other financial goals.
-Talking to a qualified financial planner about what keeps you up at night can go a long way toward relieving some of the pressure and getting to a solution that fits with your budget and lifestyle goals.
+Talking to a professional financial planner about what keeps you up at night can go a long way toward relieving some of the pressure and getting to a solution that fits with your budget and lifestyle goals.

 For other ways to reduce financial stress and take control of your finances, read 5 tips to fight anxiety about money, Is financial stress putting your health at risk?
 Honesty may be the cure and Financial planning can help anyone at any life stage.